Skip to Content

 finqu theme delete

-Delete specific assets from the theme.
+Deletes assets from the connected theme.

 finqu theme delete [sources...]